U-PROX CLC G80

 - Type of reaction to identifier presentation

-To save the changes, tap the “Apply” button.
-To edit parameters for multiple identifiers, select the first item, hold to highlight it, then tap other items briefly, and finally tap the button to open the editing window.
-Change the parameters and save by tapping “Apply”.
+To save the changes, tap the “OK” button.
+To edit parameters for multiple identifiers, press “Edit” button and select items in the list.
+Change the parameters and save by tapping “OK”.

 To exit the “Access” section, tap the “Back” button.